-Current and other assets increased primarily due to the positive change in net position during the fiscal year and the timing of cash receipts and disbursements at year-end.
-Capital assets, net decreased due to depreciation expense.
-Current and other liabilities decreased primarily due to decreases in the amounts accrued at year-end for salaries.
-The decrease in long-term liabilities is due to the School paying off the capital lease obligations for the portables purchased in prior years.
-The fluctuation in total net position from the prior fiscal year was due to the current year pay down of the capital lease obligations and the current year excess of revenues over expenses.
+Current and other assets decreased primarily due to the timing of cash receipts and disbursements at year-end.
+Capital assets, net increased due to acquisitions during the year, offset by depreciation expense.
+Current and other liabilities decreased primarily due to decreases in the amounts accrued at year-end for compensated absences.
+The increase in long-term liabilities is due to the School drawing on a revolving line of credit.
+The fluctuation in total net position from the prior fiscal year was due to the current year capital asset acquisitions and the current year excess of revenues over expenses.